mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, while blockchain-based cryptocurrencies purport to address the political and economic centralization inherent in traditional currencies through technical means, many exhibit considerable concentration of power due to voting/mining power, distribution of funds, and diversity of codebase causes many to question how decentralized they actually are. {{AREWEDECENTRALIZEDYET}} Over-reliance on technical measures brings an opportunity for latent, informal power structures that have their own risks -- including centralization. {{STRUCTURELESS}}

 In practice, this means that decentralizing a function requires considerable work, is inherently political, and involves a large degree of uncertainty about the outcome.
-In particular, if one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
+If one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
 "A distributed network does not automatically yield an egalitarian, equitable or just social, economic, political landscape." {{PERSPECTIVE}}

 ## Decentralization Strategies {#techniques}